Graphcoin (GRPH) Hits Market Cap of $1,320.00

-Graphcoin (CURRENCY:GRPH) traded up 55.1% against the U.S. dollar during the 1 day period ending at 11:00 AM ET on January 25th.
-One Graphcoin coin can currently be bought for about $0.0002 or 0.00000002 BTC on major cryptocurrency exchanges including CoinExchange and CryptoBridge.
-Graphcoin has a total market cap of $1,320.00 and approximately $13.00 worth of Graphcoin was traded on exchanges in the last day.
-In the last seven days, Graphcoin has traded 55.1% higher against the U.S. dollar.
+Graphcoin (CURRENCY:GRPH) traded up 55.1% against the dollar during the one day period ending at 0:00 AM E.T. on January 25th.
+Graphcoin has a market cap of $1,320.00 and $13.00 worth of Graphcoin was traded on exchanges in the last 24 hours.
+Over the last seven days, Graphcoin has traded up 55.1% against the dollar.
+One Graphcoin coin can currently be bought for $0.0002 or 0.00000002 BTC on popular exchanges including CoinExchange and CryptoBridge.

 - Hashshare (HSS) traded flat against the dollar and now trades at $0.0255 or 0.00000336 BTC.